nokia/SReXperts/docs/eda/beginner/allocations.md

 ///

-### Changing AS Numbering scheme
+### Find Allocated ASN Numbers

 Now that you know what allocation pools exist in your EDA instance, it is time to find out how these pools are used.

-The SReXperts 2025 topology that is deployed in the lab environment you work on uses EDA to deploy the fabric configuration over the three leafs and two spines that make up the DC1 topology.
+The SReXperts 2025 topology that is deployed in the lab environment you work on used EDA to deploy the fabric configuration over the three leafs and two spines that make up the datacenter topology.

 -{{ diagram(url='srexperts/hackathon-diagrams/main/eda.drawio', title='EDA Managed nodes', page=0, zoom=1.5) }}-

-By creating the **Fabric** resource in EDA, we configure the full underlay/overlay topology that makes it possible to create virtual networks on top of it.
-The Fabric configuration translates to several configuration blocks on the managed nodes:
+The pre-created **Fabric** resource configured the data center underlay to make it possible to create virtual networks on top of it.
+In particular, the Fabric resource is responsible for the following configuration on the managed nodes:

 * export/import policies
 * network instances